-Our Portfolio Management Approach for Clients
+Our Investment and Portfolio Management Approach for Clients

-Our portfolio management approach uses a six-step process, which includes: 1) gathering information about the family and its investment needs and goals, 2) analyzing various scenarios and tailoring a plan specific to the family's needs, 3) formalizing the plan into a written investment policy statement, 4) implementing the investment plan in accordance with defined client guidelines, and 5) monitoring, and where applicable, adjusting allocation of investments, and 6) actively engaging with managers of the investments to ensure accountability and help drive performance.
+Our typical investment and portfolio management approach uses a six-step process, which includes: 1) gathering information about the family and its investment needs and goals, 2) analyzing various scenarios and tailoring a plan specific to the family's needs, 3) formalizing the plan into a written investment policy statement, 4) implementing the investment plan in accordance with defined client guidelines, and 5) monitoring, and where applicable, adjusting allocation of investments and, where possible and appropriate, 6) actively engaging with managers of the investments to ensure accountability and help drive performance.
+In more limited client engagements, this process may be modified to better suit the client's needs and the desired scope of the engagement.
 We frequently reevaluate and refine this process to adjust for changes as needed.